tamtemtomm/Compfest-Pocketmed/README.md

 ## Known issues (On Development!)
 1. Flask UI still don't responsive with user's device
-2. Chatbot system is not working
+2. Chatbot system is not working (except for streamlit version)
 3. Model's accuracy still a bit bad

 Thank you for coming in!